garfix/nligems/data/darlington.md

 The example question "Do all who draw circles draw figures?" is answered by the deduction "All circles are figures.
 Therefore all who draw circles draw figures."

++ !
+Uses the [Davis-Putnam algorithm](https://en.wikipedia.org/wiki/Davis%E2%80%93Putnam_algorithm) to test the validity of arguments